icopy-site/awesome/docs/awesome/awesome-kde.md

 - [Konqueror](https://konqueror.org/) - Uses the KHTML rendering engine (and optionally Webkit) so it supports the latest web standards such as HTML5, JavaScript, CSS3, and others 📌.
 - [Qt WebBrowser](http://doc.qt.io/QtWebBrowser/) - Qt WebBrowser is a browser for embedded devices developed using the capabilities of Qt and Qt WebEngine.
 - [Otter Browser](https://otter-browser.org/) - Otter Browser aims to recreate the best aspects of the classic Opera (12.x) UI using Qt5.
+- [Firefox KDE](https://build.opensuse.org/package/show/mozilla:Factory/MozillaFirefox) - Standalone web browser from mozilla.org with OpenSUSE patch, integrate better with KDE.
 - [KGet](https://www.kde.org/applications/internet/kget/) - A versatile and user-friendly download manager 📌.
 - [KTorrent](https://www.kde.org/applications/internet/ktorrent/) - A BitTorrent application which allows you to download files using the BitTorrent protocol 📌.
 - [qBittorrent](https://www.qbittorrent.org/) - An advanced BitTorrent client programmed in C++, based on Qt toolkit and libtorrent-rasterbar.
 - [KMail](https://www.kde.org/applications/internet/kmail/) - KMail is the email component of Kontact, the integrated personal information manager from KDE 📌.
-- [KDEConnect](https://community.kde.org/KDEConnect) - A project to communicate across all your devices: receive your phone notifications on your desktop computer, control your desktop from your phone, etc 📌.
+- [KDE Connect](https://community.kde.org/KDEConnect) - A project to communicate across all your devices: receive your phone notifications on your desktop computer, control your desktop from your phone, etc 📌.
+- [GSConnect](https://extensions.gnome.org/extension/1319/gsconnect/) - A complete implementation of KDE Connect especially for GNOME Shell with Nautilus, Chrome and Firefox integration.
 - [Plasma-browser-integration](https://userbase.kde.org/Plasma-browser-integration) - A suite of new features which make [Firefox](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration/), [Chrome](https://chrome.google.com/webstore/detail/plasma-integration/cimiefiiaegbelhefglklhhakcgmhkai) and Chromium-based browsers work with your desktop 📌.
 - [KRDC](https://www.kde.org/applications/internet/krdc/) - A client application that allows you to view or control a desktop session on another machine that is running a compatible server (VNC & RDP) 📌.
 - [Konversation](https://konversation.kde.org/) - A user-friendly Internet Relay Chat (IRC) client built on the KDE Platform 📌.
 - [Akregator](https://www.kde.org/applications/internet/akregator/) - Enables you to follow news sites, blogs and other RSS/Atom-enabled websites 📌.
 - [KNetworkManager](https://userbase.kde.org/KNetworkManager) - A KDE client for the back end NetworkManager software 📌.
+- [Smb4K](https://sourceforge.net/projects/smb4k/) - Advanced Network Neighborhood Browser and Samba Share Mounting Utility 📌.

 ### Graphics & Imaging